python/mypy/docs/source/error_code_list.rst

 .. _code-overload-cannot-match:

-Check error code of overload function signature match
+Check for overload signatures that cannot match [overload-cannot-match]
 --------------------------------------------------------------------------

 In the case of an overloaded function, if one of the signatures is never accessible, this error may occur.